In this section you will find:

 Together, these components form a household’s total welfare income.
 Households may receive less if they have income from other sources, or more if they have special health- or disability-related needs.

-In 2023, all the example households in New Brunswick received additional payments from both the provincial and federal governments related to the increased cost of living due to high inflation.
+In 2024, all example households in New Brunswick received additional payments from the provincial governments related to the increased cost of living due to high inflation.
 These payments are included where applicable in the table below.

 Changes to welfare incomes